brendenpelkie/AFL-sample-loader/docs/building.md

 1. Drill out the old glass and epoxy using a lathe.
 Have the machine shop take care of this for you.
 2. Epoxy a new capillary into place.
 Completely sealing the edges of the capillary without getting epoxy all over the center of the glass where the beam will be is an art form.
 3. Score the ends of the capillary flush with the end of the threads
-4. Sand the ends of the assembled flow cell so that the capillary and the brass are flush, with no rough edges or epoxy protrusions.
-This is essential to preventing leaks in the next step
+4. Sand the ends of the assembled flow cell so that the capillary and the brass are flush, with no rough edges or epoxy protrusions. *This is essential to preventing leaks in the next step.*
 5. Determine the appropriate number of shims to include on each end of the flow cell fittings.
 You need enough shims that the inner O-ring compresses enough to seal before the outer O-ring and threads bottom out.
 This is a trial and error process.
 Start with ~3 per side.
 6. Assemble the tubing-shim-o-ring-fitting stack, as shown in the picture.
 Make sure to start with a clean, square tubing end cut using a tubing cutter tool.
 The order is
     - Put the tubing on the tube, with the threaded end facing the end of the tubing you will mount to the flow cell.
 This will eventually be the tubing that comes from the AFL Jubilee catch bottom, but start with some spare tubing to leak test first.